Current Landlord Information

 Virtual Landlord Forum

-HACSB welcomes all rental property owners and managers in the County to participate in free on-line Landlord Forums.
+HACSB welcomes all rental property owners and managers in the County to participate in a free on-line Landlord Forum.

 For more information, contact landlordinfo@hacsb.com.

-For the regular voucher programs (also referred to as Moving to Work programs), and VASH leases executed January 2021 or later, follow the steps below to determine the submarket of your unit and payment standard.
+For the regular voucher programs (also referred to as Moving to Work programs), and VASH leases executed January 2021 or later, use the current Moving to Work Local Payment Standards Schedule.

 For more information about Payment Standards, please review our Facts About Payment Standards fact sheet.